Governance

 We take a resolute stance against anti-social elements that threaten the order and safety of civil society.
 In compliance with all applicable laws and regulations related to preventing money laundering, we take every possible measure to block money laundering and terrorist financing.

-At Mitsubishi HC Capital, the Chief Compliance Officer (CCO) supervises a company-wide compliance management structure and system.
-Under the leadership of the CCO, the Legal & Compliance Department plans and manages internal structures and systems and provides guidance and supervision to each division and Group company, as well as guidance on the correction of compliance violations.
+Mitsubishi HC Capital's compliance management structure and system is supervised by the Chief Compliance Officer (CCO), who is responsible for building and operating a Company-wide compliance management structure and system.
+Under the leadership of the CCO, the Legal & Compliance Department plans and manages internal structures and systems and provides guidance and supervision to divisions and Group companies, as well as guidance on the correction of compliance violations.

 Compliance promotion system